-“All this talking is getting us nowhere,” Butch pulled out his gun and the young man that Dominic had tossed aside earlier jumped out of his corner and fought Butch for the weapon.
+“All this talking is getting us nowhere,” Butch raised his gun and the young man that Dominic had tossed aside earlier jumped out of his corner and fought Butch for the weapon.

 Dominic’s body fell from out of nowhere, landing before them.
-The instant his feet hit the ground, he had his weapon aimed and ready to fire at them.
+The instant his feet hit the ground, he had his weapon aimed and ready to fire.